 ZTC initiatives are growing in Colorado!
 See Governor Polis' ZTC challenge.

 Many faculty on campus have been using free resources in their courses for years, however the official “OER movement” on campus is relatively new.
-This movement was sparked by the FOAM student group’s work and a Colorado Department of Higher Education grant, which funded Mines $30,000 in 2019, $38,000 in 2020, and $50,000 in 2021, and $22,000 in 2022 to develop an OER incentive mini-grant program.
-The mini-grant program awards faculty at three award levels: up to $500 for adopting an OER in a course, up to $2,000 for adapting an existing OER, and up to $5,000 for creating a new OER.
-For 2022 we received $22,000 from CDHE to fund OER adoption level projects and Zero Textbook Cost Courses.
-Visit the ZTC Incentive Funds tab for more information on the 2022 mini-grant program.
+This movement was sparked by the FOAM student group’s work and a Colorado Department of Higher Education grant, which funded Mines $30,000 in 2019, $38,000 in 2020, $50,000 in 2021, and $22,000 in 2022 to develop an OER and ZTC incentive mini-grant program.
+For 2023 we received $54,000 from CDHE to fund OER adoption level projects and Zero Textbook Cost Courses.
+Visit the ZTC Incentive Funds tab for more information on the 2023 ZTC incentive program.